 4.Showcase Project: New York City Housing Authority's 344 East 28th Street

 To address energy challenges faced at its 344 East 28th Street multifamily apartment complex, Better Buildings Challenge partner New York City Housing Authority (NYCHA) conducted an extensive lighting, heating, and hot-water modernization project.
 Energy-efficient upgrades made to these building systems, as well as NYCHA’s first-ever deployment of renewable technologies, resulted in nearly 40% annual energy savings and nearly $114,000 in cost savings.
 Read more.

-3. Ford Motor Company: Dearborn Campus Uses a Digital Twin Tool for Energy Plant
+5. Implementation Model: Ford Motor Company: Dearborn Campus Uses Digital Twin Tool for Energy Plant Management